 Trumbull County Probate Court Judge Thomas Swift released restrictions on nearly $11 million in TMHF funds, concurring with the opinion of the Ohio Attorney General’s Office.
 Previously restricted to the support of Trumbull Memorial Hospital, the funds are now used to support a broad range of healthcare services and healthcare education needs of Trumbull County residents.

-“It is important for our donors and community to know that we have been good stewards of their money,” said Patrick Wilson, chairman of the TMHF board.
+“It is important for our donors and community to know that we have been good stewards of their money,” said Patrick Wilson, immediate past chairman of the TMHF board.
 “Every decision that our board made was centered on preserving these funds to be used to support the significant health issues that affect the residents of Trumbull County.”